Frequently Asked Questions (FAQs)

 48. If I want to join a club, how can I find out what is available?

-The easiest way to learn about clubs is to attend the Activities Fair, which is held at the beginning of every semester.
+The easiest way to learn about clubs is to attend the Activities Fair, which is held at the beginning of every semester and which will take place this spring on Thursday, Feb.
+5 (11:30 a.m.--College Center, Multipurpose Room).
 Representatives of most clubs are available at this event to tell you about their group's activities and to answer your questions.
 Another good resource is the Directory of Student Clubs and Organizations, which is available through the Office of Student Activities (516.572.7148) in the College Center.
 This publication contains descriptions of clubs and lists the locations of many club offices.
 In addition, the Vignette, the student newspaper, routinely runs announcements about club meetings and club-sponsored events.
+Announcements about club meetings and events can also be found on the NCC Facebook page (www.Facebook.com/NassauCommunityCollege); the First-Year Experience blog (www.whatsupncc.blogspot.com); and the First-Year Experience Twitter page (www.Twitter.com/fye_nassaucc).

 49. Does Nassau have any athletic teams?

 Yes.
-The College sponsors many intercollegiate teams--football, soccer (men's and women's), cross-country, track, baseball, softball, lacrosse (men's and women's), basketball (men's and women's), bowling, tennis, golf, volleyball, and others.
+The College sponsors many intercollegiate teams--football, soccer (men's and women's), cross-country, track, baseball, softball, lacrosse (men's and women's), basketball (men's and women's), wrestling, bowling, tennis, golf, volleyball, and others.
 The College also has a large intramural athletic program for students who wish to compete, participate in a variety of sports, and stay in shape.
-Information about intercollegiate teams and intramural activities can be obtained from the Department of Health, Physical Education and Recreation (516.572.7519) and the Intramurals Office (516.572.7683).
+Information about intercollegiate teams and intramural activities can be obtained from the Department of Intercollegiate Athletics (516.572.7522) and the Intramurals Office (516.572.7683).
 In addition, students can play a variety of games (pool, ping-pong, chess, and others) in the Lounge, located in the College Union.

 50. Besides clubs and athletics, are there any other campus activities?